Skip to main content

 SeasonalFestive

-Spain's answer to French toast, traditionally served during Semana Santa (Holy Week) but now enjoyed year-round.
-Thick slices of day-old bread soaked in milk infused with cinnamon and lemon zest, then dipped in beaten egg, fried in olive oil, and dusted with cinnamon sugar or drizzled with honey.
-Some regions soak bread in wine instead of milk.
-A humble dessert transformed into comforting indulgence.
+Spain's take on French toast, traditionally tied to Semana Santa (Holy Week) but eaten any time now.
+Thick slices of day-old bread soak in milk steeped with cinnamon and lemon zest, then get dipped in beaten egg, fried in olive oil, and finished with cinnamon sugar or honey.
+Some regions use wine instead of milk for the soak.
+It's a thrifty dish that turns stale bread into something worth waiting for.

 vegetarianContains: GlutenContains: DairyContains: Eggs